rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 A type of [container](#container) that requires that all of its contents be arranged in the two-dimensional grid of a predefined size.
 This is typically used for modelling well-plates.

+## I

+### Identifier

+See persistent identifier

+### IGSN

+The International Generic Sample Number, or IGSN, is the standard persistent identifier for samples.